Last Updated on

 One thing you can do is use a lawyer to create one LLC for you.
 From that point forward you may be able to copy how he created the LLC, to create more LLCs.
 However, always check with state laws and attorneys to ensure this is legal.

-LawDepot also has some cheaper resources for creating legal documents.
+LawDepot has some cheaper resources for creating LLCs and other legal documents.